cvs-health/testaro/README.md

 Thus, when the `rules` argument is omitted, QualWeb will test for all of the rules in all of these modules.

 The target can be provided to QualWeb either as an existing page or as a URL.
 Experience indicates that the results can differ between these methods, with each method reporting some rule violations or some instances that the other method does not report.
+For at least some cases, more rules are reported violated when an existing page is provided (`withNewItems: false`).

 ##### Testaro